Close proximity to beautiful beaches and cheap accommodations

-Leon Nicaragua as the second largest city in Nicaragua, after Managua.
+Leon Nicaragua is the second largest city in Nicaragua, after Managua.
 Home to the Universidad Centro Americana, Leon has a large student population and lots of restaurants, bars, and activities for people of all ages!
-Located just ninety minutes for Managua.
 Leon was established in 1524 by Spanish explorers and the original location was abandoned approximately a hundred years later after an eruption of the nearby volcano Momotombo.
-With many excellent examples of colonial Spanish architecture and some of Nicaragua’s most famous cathedrals.
-Leon rivals Granada as a destination for those looking for beautiful examples of the best in colonialism.
+With many excellent examples of colonial Spanish architecture and some of Nicaragua’s most famous cathedrals, Leon rivals Granada as a destination for those looking for colonial charm.
 More colonial cathedrals and churches per capita exist in Leon than in any other city in Nicaragua!
 Leon is also the starting point for great trips such as hiking up volcano Telica and sliding down Cerro Negro.

 Leon Nicaragua The Intellectual Hub